-There has been a big increase in wildlife here since the switch to a naturalistic grazing system, free from pesticides.
-Longhorn cattle, Exmoor ponies, roe, deer, and Tamworth pigs roam the estate.
+There's been a big increase in wildlife here since the switch to a natural grazing system, free from pesticides.
+Longhorn cattle, Exmoor ponies, roe deer and Tamworth pigs roam the estate.

 The mixture of habitats and diversity of plants attract many different bees.
-Look out for Common carder bee Bombus pascuorum, Red-tailed bumblebee Bombus lapidaries and, if you're lucky, a Red-shanked carder bee Bombus ruderarius.
+Look out for the common carder bee, the red-tailed bumblebee and, if you're lucky, a red-shanked carder bee.
 You can even go on a special 2-hour walking tour with a leading bee expert.

 13. The John Muir Way, Central Scotland

-A 134-mile, coast-to-coast path that is fantastic for spotting bees.
+A 134-mile, coast-to-coast path that's fantastic for spotting bees.

-The Davies’ colletes Colletes daviesanus is often seen foraging on oxeye daisies, including these pictured at the Royal Botanic Gardens in Edinburgh (Image: Buglife / Suzanne Burgess).
+The Davies’ colletes is often seen foraging on oxeye daisies, including these pictured at the Royal Botanic Gardens in Edinburgh (Image: Buglife / Suzanne Burgess).

-The Peak District is home to the Bilberry bumblebee Bombus monticola.
+The Peak District is home to the bilberry bumblebee.
 The Bumblebee Conservation Trust is trying to improve habitats for this moorland-loving species.

 Find the big, old door on Mill Road and you've found the entrance to a special place.